zwets/zwets.github.io/about.md

 #### Io is a programmer

-I have worked in a variety of fields, but with one prominent constant throughout: **programming**.
-I've loved it from my first lines of BASIC, Pascal and LISP in the 80s, through Mlocs of C, C++ and Java in the 90/00s, to my current-day mix of Python, R, and glorious Haskell.
-Along the way, there were pleasant times in Prolog, Smalltalk and Erlang, and recreational excursions to the likes of Pure, Coq and Parallel Brainfuck.
-Not a day passes without the simple joy of GNU and Bash.
+I have worked in a variety of fields, with one prominent constant: **programming**.
+I love it.
+I must have typed my first line of BASIC around 1979, on a Philips P2000.
+Then came Pascal and LISP in the 80s -- as well as an obscure DBase 3 language which is all but lost in the haze.
+I spent the 90/00s professionally cranking out mlocs of C, C++ and Java, with a painful intermezzo of VB+ASP, and some pleasant sidesteps into Prolog, Smalltalk and Erlang.
+Also XSLT needs mention, the one bright light in the dark ages of XML.
+Not to forget Javascript, Ruby, and recreational excursions to the likes of Newspeak, Pure, Coq and Parallel Brainfuck.
+My current day to day languages are Bash/GNU, Python, R, and Haskell.
+Next up is Guile, as it is the specification language for [GNU/Guix](http://www.gnu.org/software/guix), a new approach to software distribution.

-I *love* programming.
+#### Why IO?

+I started this site when I found out that I could conveniently host so-called "GitHub Pages" at zwets.github.io while using a domain name of my own.
+The **io** in the name stuck.
+Also, apart from it being deep in a geeky way, any Italian will tell you why io makes sense.

 #### \*) Footnotes